 This suggestion is what all of the top-notch competitors do and even if this is your very first pageant, it is a great habit to build into your foundation as a pageant contestant.
 If you can, you want to create a pageant notebook when you first begin your pageant preparation so that you can create sections for all the different phases of competition like interview, talent and swimsuit, for example.
 This way you can keep track of your progress, create plans, take notes and collect any important paperwork or information that will be helpful or required for that area of competition.

-But, if you don’t already have a pageant notebook, its ok, you can make one now.
+But, if you don’t already have a pageant binder, its ok, you can make one now.
 Having a place where you keep all of your important information about your pageant is so crucial to your overall peace of mind and sense of confidence.
-If you have a notebook like this, you will never have to scramble trying to find something and it is particularly useful when it comes time to pack for your pageant.
+If you have a binder like this, you will never have to scramble trying to find something and it is particularly useful when it comes time to pack for your pageant.

-How to make a pageant week notebook
+How to make a pageant binder

 For packing purposes, you want to create two sections; one for your pageant paperwork and one for your competition wardrobe inventory.
 The section for your pageant paperwork would include your travel arrangements, airline ticket, rental car information, hotel phone number and reservation confirmation number and any important phone numbers, just to name a few things.
 The section for your competition wardrobe inventory is very unique and it will not only assist you in packing properly, it will help minimize your anxiety during the pageant as well as keep you totally organized and looking fabulous!